Mimozydui/Grey-Box-Testing---New-Game-Mod/README.md

 How do I install it?

-Go to Grey_Box_Testing_0_1_5 (the folder where the game is located) > Managed > Grey-Box Testing_Data and replace Assembly-CSharp.dll with Assembly-CSharp.dll.
+Go to Grey_Box_Testing_0_1_5 (the folder where the game is located) > Managed > Grey-Box Testing_Data and replace Assembly-CSharp.dll  that comes with the game with Assembly-CSharp.dll that you downloaded with the mod.
 If you did everything correctly, the game should read this DLL instead of the normal one.

 Now, if you go in-game, you can just click on Restart level and it should work.

-In the file you downloaded from github, there is also another Assembly-CSharp - original.dll.
+In the file you downloaded from github, there is also Assembly-CSharp - original.dll.
 This is the original DLL that you download with the game.
 In case you want to delete the mod, just rename Assembly-CSharp - original.dll to just Assembly-CSharp.dll and replace it in Grey_Box_Testing_0_1_5 > Managed > Grey-Box Testing_Data.